Variable Sampling MPC via Differentiable Time-Warping Function: Approach

 Note that at time $t_k$, the current time warping function $\hat{w}_k(\tau, \boldsymbol{\beta}) = \hat{w}(\tau, \boldsymbol{\beta}) + t_k$ and $\frac{\partial \hat{w}_k(\tau, \boldsymbol{\beta})}{\partial \tau} = \frac{\partial \hat{w}(\tau, \boldsymbol{\beta})}{\partial \tau}$.

-A larger $s$ means that the parameterized time-warping function can represent a more complicated time mapping.
+A parameterized time-warping function with a larger $s$ can represent a more complicated time mapping.
 However, it is impossible to construct constraints on $\boldsymbol{\beta}$ such that the conditions \eqref{eq:time_warp_fun_require} and \eqref{eq:time_warp_fun_require:not_decreasing} are satisfied when $s \geq 6$ because there is no algebraic solution to general polynomial equations of degree five or higher with arbitrary coefficients, as per Abel–Ruffini Theorem \cite{rosen1995niels}.
 Hence, one cannot obtain a constraint for $\boldsymbol{\beta} \in \mathbb{R}^s$ to satisfy \eqref{eq:time_warp_fun_require_poly} when $s \geq 6$.

-Although a polynomial function is used to parameterize the time-warping function, a time-warping function can be any functions, as long as the constraints \eqref{eq:time_warp_fun_require}, \eqref{eq:time_warp_fun_require:terminal}, and \eqref{eq:time_warp_fun_require:not_decreasing} is satisfied.
+Although a polynomial function is used to parameterize the time-warping function, a time-warping function can be any function, as long as the constraints \eqref{eq:time_warp_fun_require}, \eqref{eq:time_warp_fun_require:terminal}, and \eqref{eq:time_warp_fun_require:not_decreasing} is satisfied.
 This paper uses polynomial parameterization due to its simplicity.